quayjunwei/aai3001-fp-2/README.md

 ## Model Loading and Good Coding Practices

 ### Trained Model File Management
 To run this project, the trained model file (`densenet121_epoch55.pth`) is **not included in the GitHub repository**.
 Instead, it is available for download from the [GitHub Releases section](https://github.com/quayjunwei/aai3001-fp-2/releases/tag/v1.0) or [Onedrive (densenet121_epoch55.pth)](https://sitsingaporetechedu-my.sharepoint.com/:f:/g/personal/2302675_sit_singaporetech_edu_sg/EndudpPedUlBlZYnWYBbiGsB2X4TxlXXXq_nJikX4AQVOw?e=avVkyn).
+Note to place `densenet121_epoch55.pth` file in `models/` if downloaded from OneDrive.
 This approach adheres to **good coding practices**, including:

 - **Minimising Repository Size**: Large files like models or datasets should not bloat the repository.
 - **Version Control**: Releases allow precise versioning for easier replication and debugging.